LiamOsler/moleculAR/readme.md

 <script src="/cjson/converter.js"></script>
 ```

+## The Molecule Viewer:

 ## CORS and HTTPS:
 The AR.js library requires that the application is served over HTTPs.
 This is because the AR.js library uses the WebRTC API, which requires special permissions to be granted by the user.
 This is why we need to use HTTPS.
 If you want to develop locally, you can ignore the warnings about the SSL certificate being invalid.
 If you want to secure the application locally, you will need to generate some SSL certificate credentials.
 For instruction on how to do this (generating the `cert.pem`, `csr.pem` and `key.pem` files), and how to use them with NodeJS, take a look at this article: https://adamtheautomator.com/https-nodejs/

-When deploying to a cloud service like Azure Websites, HTTPS is enabled by default, so it makes it easier to deploy the application to a platform like Azure.
-Other services may need more effort in order to be configured to use HTTPS.
+When deploying to a cloud service like Azure Websites, HTTPS is enabled by default, which means that you don't need to worry about this.

+**Action Point:**
+- Learn how to spin up a Azure Websites web application with express.

 ## Useful blogs, tutorials and videos: